Tag Archives: second grade

 • pencils and erasers

-• oil pastels (including white)
+• Oil Pastels (including white)

 Students should turn their paper horizontally.
 They write their names in pencil, using all capital letters.
 Encourage students to S-T-R-E-T-C-H their letters from the bottom to the top of the paper (note: students with long names may need to draw extra skinny letters, use longer paper, or perhaps use their nicknames).
 The letters can touch the left and right sides of the paper AND touch each other: letters such as ‘E’, ‘F’ and ‘K’ look more abstract when drawn in this manner.